tracyqwerty/cpp_knowledge_sharing/docs/operator.md

 Also, while operator overloading can make your code more intuitive and easier to read, it can also lead to confusion if not used carefully, since it allows you to give operators entirely new meanings when applied to objects of a certain class.

-## Special Case: `operator new`
+#  `operator new`

-In C++, `operator new` is a **function** that is automatically called when you use the `new` keyword to dynamically allocate memory.
+In C++, **`operator new` is a function that is automatically called when you use the `new` keyword to dynamically allocate memory**.
 By default, `operator new` allocates memory from the heap and returns a pointer to the start of it.
 This is the standard behavior of `new`:

 ```cpp
 int* p = new int; // allocate an int on the heap